grafana/agent/docs/sources/shared/flow/reference/components/local-file-arguments-text.md

 ### File change detectors

-File change detectors are used to detect when the file needs to be re-read from disk. `local.file` supports two detectors: `fsnotify` and `poll`.
+File change detectors detect when the file needs to be re-read from disk. `local.file` supports two detectors: `fsnotify` and `poll`.

 #### fsnotify